Nokia N900: Software

-More than 1500 additional applications (an overwhelming majority of them free to download and use) have been created by 3rd party developers.
+More than 1500 additional applications have been created by 3rd party developers.
 Custom kernels are also available via the App Manager for users who need more out of their devices.

 Maemo uses upstart to reduce the boot time.

-An application called "Easy Debian" installs a Debian LXDE image on the internal memory, enabling applications such as IceWeasel (Firefox browser) and all of the OpenOffice.org suite to run within Maemo.
+An application called "Easy Debian" installs a Debian LXDE image on the internal memory, enabling applications such as IceWeasel and all of the OpenOffice.org suite to run within Maemo.
 Other applications in the Synaptic package manager that are included in the Debian installation, such as GIMP, can run within the LXDE interface.
 Software can also be added to Debian using Maemo's chroot utility using Synaptic or apt-get at the command line, such as Stellarium or the zim desktop wiki, and this can then be accessed either via the LXDE desktop, by icons in the program manager, or by shortcuts on the desktop.

 SIM Application Toolkit

 In Nokia N900, there is no SIM Application Toolkit available (also known as "operator menu"), so it is not possible to use any services that require it.
 As a result, there is no support for a SIM to interact directly with the outside world and initiate commands independently of the handset and the network, making N900 not vulnerable to installation of malicious SIM Java applications via text messages.

 Issues with various value-added services resulting from no availability of SIM Application Toolkit include the following: